 Humor not your strong point?
 No worries.
 You can find presentations on creating presentations with humor!

-While it can be challenging to nail just the right tone with your use of humor it's one of the best presentation ideas to work on.
+While it can be challenging to nail the right tone with your use of humor it's one of the best presentation ideas to work on.
 Humor works to break the ice between you and your audience.
 It helps put everyone at ease, feel friendly, and well-disposed towards you (which can lead to improved results from your presentation).
-And it also helps open people up to the ideas you’re offering in your presentation.
+And it also helps open people up to the fun presentation ideas you’re offering in your presentation.

-5. Design Your PowerPoint for Persuasion, Not Distraction
+6. Design Your PowerPoint for Persuasion, Not Distraction

-6. Don’t Read From Your Slides
+7. Don’t Read From Your Slides

 Reading from a slide that everyone in the room can see (and read for themselves) is boring and makes you look unprepared.
-Your PowerPoint isn’t there to remind you what to say but to help your audience better understand the point you're making.
+Your PowerPoint isn’t there to remind you what to say, but to help your audience better understand the point you're making.